Short Sunderland W3988, Doonbeg, Co. Clare, December 1941

 Allied internees.
 He was an avid planner and organiser of

-August 1942 with two other officers.
+in August 1942 along with two other officers.

 He returned to active service with RAF Ferry Command and then with Coastal Command flying Mosquito photo reconnaissance aircraft over Europe.
 It was during his last mission, on 6th September 1944, to Munich, that his Mosquito, serial MM300, was shot down by a Messerschmitt Me262 jet piloted by Ofw.
 H. Göbel from Epr.
 Kdo 262, crashing near the village of Oberschlettenbach.